ikt32/GTAVManualTransmission/doc/README.md

 You can also just copy-paste the `ManualTransmission` folder if you have configured the mod for singleplayer already.

+If the `%localappdata%\ikt\ManualTransmission` folder exists, it will use that instead.

 The script works in servers that allow user plugins (ScriptHookV scripts).
-Last checked to work with MT v5.0.0 and FiveM using the 1604 version of the game.
+Last checked to work with MT v5.5.0 and FiveM using the 2545 version of the game.

 No plans exist to port this into FiveM or "convert" it to server-script, but if you have solid plans to do so, feel free to contact me if you have questions.